lm-sys/lm-sys.github.io/blog/2024-02-05-compressed-fsm.md

 ## Benchmark Results

-We tested our jump-forward decoding on two typical tasks:
+We benchmark our jump-forward decoding on two tasks:

 - Crafting a character's data in JSON format, guided by a brief prompt.
-- Extracting a city's information from an extensive document and presenting it in JSON format.
+- Extracting a city's information from a long document and outputing it in JSON format.

-We tested Lllam-7B on NVIDIA A10 GPU (24GB), and used vllm v0.2.7, guidance v0.1.0, outlines v0.2.5 and llama.cpp v0.2.38(Python binding) .
-The following table shows the throughput and latency(with batch size 1) of theses methods:
+We tested llama-7B on an NVIDIA A10 GPU (24GB), and used vllm v0.2.7, guidance v0.1.0, outlines v0.2.5 and llama.cpp v0.2.38(Python binding) .
+The following table shows the throughput and latency (with batch size 1) of theses methods:

 <img src="/images/blog/compressed_fsm/result.png" style="width: 100%; max-width: 100%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>
 <p style="color:gray; text-align: center;">